Notable People

 That matters for two reasons.

 First, it places her inside the ordinary history of modern Central European art rather than outside it.
 Second, it makes the later destruction feel sharper.
-What Nazism threatened was not only one woman's safety.
+What Nazism threatened was more than one woman's safety.
 It threatened an entire studio life, a career, and a visual record of a vanished Prague Jewish world.

 Hiding the work was an act of artistic self-preservation